 The Grand Pump Room was built in the early 1790s, and soon became the destination for high society to meet and ‘take the waters’ from the hot springs while enjoying lavish entertainment.
-Famous authors such as Jane Austen mentioned it in her novels Northanger Abbey and Persuasion, as where “every creature in Bath was to be seen…”.
+Famous authors such as Jane Austen mentioned it in her novels Northanger Abbey and Persuasion, as the place where “every creature in Bath was to be seen…”.
 And Mary Shelley wrote the iconic Frankenstein while staying in lodgings next door.
 Over 200 years later, most of the neo-classical style and Georgian features remain unchanged – creating the perfect ambience in which to enjoy the quintessentially English custom of afternoon tea.

 The Pump Room Trio or pianist plays every day to add to your enjoyment.
-The members of the Pump Room Trio are – Violin: Matthew Everett, Cello: Tim Gilbert, Piano: Derek Stuart-Clark
+The members of the Pump Room Trio are – Violin: Matthew Everett, Cello: Tim Gilbert, Piano: Derek Stuart-Clark.

 Sign up for the latest news and offers from Searcys BathSubscribe